High School Student Program

 This November, The Fairfax County Electoral Board invites high school government and/or bilingual Spanish students who are at least 16 years of age and enrolled in a high school Spanish class or the Spanish Honor Society, to participate in this National Award winning program.
 Students may serve as either Election Officers (if eligible) or Election Pages.
 The individual schools/teachers will determine what participation credits or volunteer hours the students may be awarded.
 Note: Schools are not in session on Election Day in November.

-November 2014 Student Information Packet with Applications Included .pdf - DEADLINES Apply
+November 2015 Student Information Packet with Applications Included .pdf - DEADLINES Apply (Available in August 2015)

 Students who are not eligible to vote or who only wish to participate for a portion of the day may serve as Election Pages.
 Students must be US - VA Government or bilingual Spanish students who are 16 years of age and enrolled in a high school Spanish class or Spanish Honor Society.
 All pages must have the approval of their parents (if under 18) and be recommended by his/her government or Spanish teacher or home school advisor.
 Election Pages…